defeat the enemy, strongholds and spiritual warfare

 Dedicating our lives to serve God and others

-Being king, generous, and selfless
+Being kind, generous, and selfless

 Volunteering our time and finances